 Some patients have rhinoplasty (cosmetic nose surgery) along with chin augmentation to create greater facial harmony between the nose and chin.

-Candidates for chin augmentation are those who dislike the look of their chin, including issues such as:
+Candidates for chin augmentation are physically fit, have realistic augmentation expectations, and dislike the look of their chin, including issues such as:

 Understanding the Chin Augmentation Procedure